log in to manage your profile and account

 There are too many awards to mention here, to be honest.

-Janney, a graduate of the Miami Valley School, has been nominated for a 2018 Academy Award for best supporting actress for her role as Tonya Harding’s mother in “I, Tonya.”
-She won a Golden Globe and a Screen Actors Guild award for the same role, and is considered the one to beat for the Oscar.
-If she wins, she would be the first local actor to win an Oscar for one of the major acting categories.
+Janney, a graduate of the Miami Valley School, received a 2018 Academy Award for best supporting actress for her role as Tonya Harding’s mother in “I, Tonya.”
+She won a Golden Globe and a Screen Actors Guild award for the same role.

-Obviously Janney has gotten a lot of recognition for this recent role.
+Obviously Janney has gotten a lot of recognition for this recent role in “I, Tonya.”
 But she has many other credits on her resume.

 She has won seven Primetime Emmy Awards, including best supporting actress in a comedy series in 2014 and 2015 for her role on CBS’ “Mom.”
 She won an Emmy for her role as a guest actress on “Masters of Sex” in 2014.
 She won several Emmy awards for her role as C.J.
 Cregg on “The West Wing” including lead actress in a drama series in 2004 and 2002, as well as supporting actress in 2001 and 2000.